Last updated on October 17, 2023

 The game of backgammon has been around for about five thousand years.
-During that time there have been a number of variants of the game.
+During that time there have been a number of backgammon variants.
 In today’s Deluxe Backgammon post we will take a look at some of those variations.
 Not all of these variations are still played, but there should be enough information below for you to try one of these variants on your quality backgammon set.

 Acey-deucey is a variant of backgammon.
 It has been a favourite pastime of the US Navy, Marine Corps and Merchant Marines since WW1.
 It differs from normal backgammon in several ways.
 Firstly, all of the checkers start the game off the board and are entered as if they were on the bar.
 Once a piece has been entered, it can be moved even though other pieces are off the board.
 A common strategy is to leave one piece off the board so that it can be used for defensive purposes.
 There is no conclusive set of rules for this game, with many variations to the rules.

 A player who rolls doubles may move a total of four times, each move traversing as many spaces as the rolled amount (two fives rolled result in four moves of five points each).
 After rolling these doubles, the player takes another turn.

 If a player rolls an acey-deucey (a 1and a 2), they play the 1 and the 2.
 Then they choose any number from 1 to 6 and move as if they had just thrown a double.
 Then that player takes another turn.